satyajitlion/GravLensing/Notes/The Math Behind Neural Networks and Keras.md

 	verbose=2
 )

-# this splits our dataset into 90% training and 10% validation such that only 90% of the data is used to train the model and 10% is used to test the model.
+# this splits our dataset into 90% training and 10% validation such that only 90% of the data is used to train the model and 10% is used to validated the model to see if it is overfitting or underfitting and to account for any training bias from the model.

 # validation_split needs to be specified as a number between 0 and 1 to indicate the percentage of the split.
 ```